 XJTLU Library has subscribed to Journal Citation Reports (JCR), one of the leading tool to evaluate and compare journals by using citation data.

 You can use JCR to find the citation information (including Impact Factor) for all journals in a specific subject category, or search for the data for individual journals indexed in Web of Science.

 To start searching JCR, please go to the Library's Database A-Z list (http://libguides.lib.xjtlu.edu.cn/az.php) and find JCR under 'J'.

-Here is how to use JCR to define journal citation and Impact Factors.
+Here is a few PPT slides about how to use JCR to measure journal impact:

 The SCImago Journal & Country Rank is a portal that includes the journals and country scientific indicators.
 As you may know, JCR is developed from the information contained in Web of Science.
 Similarly, SCImago Journal & Country Rank is developed based on the information in another famous citation database -- Scopus.

 In SCImago, you can find out journal rankings, search for a specific journal and its citation data, search for country citation data and trend, compare similar journals, etc., and the data is visualised.